Julia-Tempering/Pigeons.jl/docs/src/output-off-memory.md

 ## Accessing the disk samples

-Use the function [`process_sample()`](@ref) which processes the samples one by one and pass it to a user-provided function.
+Use the function [`process_sample()`](@ref) which processes the samples one by one and passes it to a user-provided function.
 Here we will extract the first dimension of each 1000-dimensional vector: